wfeinstein/Container-101-on-Lawrencium/README.md

 This material is also available at http://scs.lbl.gov/getting-help

-We will have a video recording of the training.
+We will have a video recording of the training